Tomas-M/xlunch/README.md

     -i [i]     icon size (integer) in pixels
     -c [file]  path to config file which describes titles, icons and commands.
     -f         Disable fullscreen
+    -t         Top position (integer) in pixels for the Run commandline -x [text]  String to display instead of 'Run: '

     Format of config file (default is /etc/lunch/icons.conf) is: title;icon_path;cmd